-WE EDUCATE by sponsoring public discussions and lectures and by supporting specific projects and cooperative efforts to achieve UN goals, particularly the Sustainable Development Goals.
+Educates by sponsoring public discussions and lectures and by supporting specific projects and cooperative efforts to achieve UN goals, particularly the Sustainable Development Goals.
 To help achieve past UN goals, we raised more than $100,000 for primary education in in Afghanistan and just over $160,000 through the Adopt a Minefield Colorado Initiative for clearing land mines in Mozambique.
-Thought he Adopt a Future initiative of the UNA-USA and the UNHCR, the UN Refugee Agency, in 2017 we committed to raising $30,000 for a school in the Dadaab Refugee Camp in Kenya.
+Through the Adopt a Future Initiative, UNA-USA in partnership with UNHCR, committed to raising $30,000 for a school in the Dadaab Refugee Camp in Kenya in 2017.

-WE INFORM the community about the work of the family of UN bodies.
-There are the annual UN Day, quarterly dinner lectures, monthly talks with Q&A, and monthly discussion groups where you can listen, learn, and put forth your own points of view.
-You are welcome to help us identify topics and speakers, debate the challenging questions of peace and development, or to just come and listen.
+Informs the community about the work of the family of UN bodies.
+Informational events include our annual UN Day, quarterly dinner lectures, monthly talks with Q&A, and monthly discussion groups where you can listen, learn, and put forth your own points of view.
+You are welcome to help us identify topics and speakers, debate the challenging questions of peace and development, or just come and listen.

-WE RECOGNIZE Boulder County citizens who do significant work internationally and locally in support of UN goals and initiatives that focus on promoting human rights.
-You can help us identity these persons and publicise the importance of their work.
+Recognizes Boulder County citizens who do significant work internationally and locally in support of human rights.
+You can help us identify these persons and publicize the importance of their work.
 Our International Human Rights Award is presented in December in celebration of the signing go the Universal Declaration of Human Rights.